The history of The Department of Engineering Science

 Unfortunately, Smith fails to realise the significance of his observation, and will have to settle for taking the world’s first x-ray photograph (of his own hand) three years later.

 The Honour School of Natural Science (Engineering Science) is founded in 1909, offering an education at the cost of £1 per term.
-The department consists of three lecturers, a mechanic and an instrument maker, and is based in a house on Keble Road (now home to the Oxford e-Research Centre, which joined the Department in 2017) – where the kitchen has to be transformed into a new electrical machines laboratory.
+The department consists of three lecturers, a mechanic and an instrument maker, and is based in a house on Keble Road, where the kitchen had to be transformed into a new electrical machines laboratory.

-In 1910, the department celebrates its first graduate, Charles Edward Fairburn, who went on to become the Chief Mechanical Engineer on the London, Midland and Scottish Railway.
+The department's first graduate in 1910, Charles Edward Fairburn, went on to become the Chief Mechanical Engineer on the London, Midland and Scottish Railway.
 He also served in the Royal Flying Corps during WWI, where he was involved in the development of dive bomber aircraft and in developing night, formation and cloud flying.

-Sir Richard Southwell takes over as head of department, overseeing a period when the Engineering Science department expands the range of courses on offer.
+Jenkin having resigned after 21 years in the Chair to pursue work at the Building Research Station in Watford, mathematician Richard Southwell (later Sir Richard) takes over as head of department, overseeing a period when the Engineering Science department expands the range of courses on offer.

 This had mixed results.
 The addition of a lecturer in electrical engineering was a great success (these days, our electrical engineering research includes everything from optical communications to nano-science).
 A new Diploma in Coal Mining was less long lasting: in 1950, the University ended the course, having received only one enquiry in 15 years.